 The High Line

 The High Line is an inspired public park built on an abandoned elevated freight line above the city streets.
-The park runs from Gansevoort Street in the Meatpacking District, then weaves through Chelsea, catalyzing exciting new development along its way.
+The park commences at Gansevoort Street in the Meatpacking District and weaves through Chelsea, showcasing exciting new development along its way.

 The High Line’s third and final phase promises to be its most compelling as it wraps around Hudson Yards, offering panoramic views of the streets and the Hudson River.
 Opened to the public in late 2014, this portion of the park boasts sweeping views of the monumental construction on the rail yard.